stormasm/spanish/verbs/teachme/sentir.md

 - I'm very sorry to have caused you so much trouble.
 - Él oye nuestro llanto, pero no sabe el dolor que sentimos.
 - He hears our cry, but doesn't know the pain we feel.
-- No se debe tratar a los animales como si no sintieran dolor.
-- Animals should not be treated as if they didn't feel any pain.
 - Se sentía atraído por aquel personaje desde hacía tiempo.
 - For a long time he had been attracted to that character.
 - Lo siento, Oficial.